Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->addRepresentation($r_480p)

-The autoGenerateRepresentations() method cannot be used for camera-based media.
+method cannot be used for camera-based media.
 HEVC and VP9 formats are not supported for HLS packaging unless using fragmented MP4.

 HLS encryption uses the Advanced Encryption Standard (AES) in Cipher Block Chaining (CBC) mode.
 This means each block is encrypted using the previous block's ciphertext.
 Learn more